-The present study showed the deteriorate effects on REM sleep deprivation on memory and learning performance of rats assessed in the MWM and shuttle box tests.
-However, intra-CA1 microinjection of ABA decreased SD- induced learning and memory deficiency in rats.
-Moreover, the sleep deprived rats indicated a disruption in oxidant/antioxidant biomarkers verified by decrease in CAT activity, and increases in lipid peroxidation and H2O2 production in the cerebral cortex which was prevented by ABA (10 μg) treatment.
-The ABA effects in behavioral and biochemical experiments did not diminish with GABA receptors antagonist bicuculline.
+The present study showed the deteriorating effects of REM sleep deprivation on the memory and learning performance of rats assessed in the MWM and shuttle box tests.
+However, intra-CA1 microinjection of ABA decreased SD-induced learning and memory deficiency in rats.
+Moreover, the sleep-deprived rats indicated a disruption in oxidant/antioxidant biomarkers verified by a decrease in CAT activity and increases in lipid peroxidation and H2O2 production in the cerebral cortex, which was prevented by ABA (10 $\mu$ g) treatment.
+The ABA effects in behavioral and biochemical experiments did not diminish with the GABA receptors antagonist bicuculline.

-The importance of sleep quality on cognitive performance, especially hippocampal depended learning and memory has been strongly supported with evidences from clinical and experimental studies [25].
-In this study, the rats learning and memory performances were assessed after a continuous 72 h period of REM SD.
+The importance of sleep quality on cognitive performance, especially hippocampal-depended learning and memory has been strongly supported by evidence from clinical and experimental studies [25].
+In this study, the rats' learning and memory performances were assessed after a continuous 72 h period of REM SD.
 The 72-hour REM sleep deprivation period in rats reflects severe sleep loss but is not directly equivalent to 72 hours in humans due to differences in metabolism and sleep architecture.
 In humans, this timeframe would likely correspond to several days of significant sleep restriction or chronic sleep disruption rather than total sleep deprivation.
 Rodent models typically involve more intense and compressed sleep deprivation protocols compared to human studies.
 To bridge the gap between rodent and human studies, future research could explore the effects of varying durations of REM sleep deprivation in animal models and attempt to correlate these findings with human studies involving partial sleep restriction or chronic sleep fragmentation.
 Learning and memory changes following SD are highly dependent on the lasting duration of the SD.
-In line with our result, most studies showed the highest detrimental effects of SD on memory performance when lasted for 72 h.
-Nevertheless, in some cases, shorter term of SD lasting for 24 or 48 h have been associated with no alteration or even increases in hippocampal synaptic plasticity and memory impairment [26-28].
-The mechanism(s) underling different effects of SD lasting on learning and memory function are complex and still not well understood.
+In line with our result, most studies showed the highest detrimental effects of SD on memory performance when it lasted for 72 h.
+Nevertheless, in some cases, shorter terms of SD lasting for 24 or 48 hours have been associated with no alteration or even increases in hippocampal synaptic plasticity and memory impairment [26-28].
+The mechanism(s) underlying different effects of SD lasting on learning and memory function are complex and still not well understood.

-This study for first time shows ABA ability to increase learning and memory performance in SD rats.
-ABA interventions on sleep and learning and memory have been supported by individual previous studies on rodents.
+For the first time, this study shows ABA's ability to increase learning and memory performance in SD rats.
+The efficacy of ABA interventions on sleep, learning, and memory has been demonstrated in previous studies conducted on rodents.
 It has been indicated that ABA decreases onset time and prolongs sleep duration in a rat model of pentobarbital-induced sleep [23].
-Moreover, ABA treatment decreased learning and memory deficit in rat's model of STZ-induced Alzheimer's disease [29].
-In addition, ABA infusion decreased learning and memory deficit both in MWM and shuttle box tasks in STZ diabetic rats[30].
-The mechanism(s) of ABA involvement to attenuate sleep deprivation weaken effects on learning and memory is not understood.
-It is postulated the effects might be intended by manipulation of related neurotransmitters and distinct neural networks within brain.
+Moreover, ABA treatment reduced learning and memory deficits in rat models of STZ-induced Alzheimer's disease [29].
+In addition, ABA infusion decreased learning and memory deficits in MWM and shuttle box tasks in STZ diabetic rats[30].
+The mechanism(s) of ABA involvement to attenuate sleep deprivation weakening effects on learning and memory is not understood.
+It is postulated the effects might be intended by manipulation of related neurotransmitters and distinct neural networks within the brain.